dragthor/south-ridge-app/README.md

 Icons by Glyphish (non-free icons require that you purchase a license) - http://glyphish.com

-Built with trigger.io - http://trigger.io
+Built with trigger.io - http://trigger.io and parse http://parse.com